 Section 2.
-DCES Personnel Safety:
+DCES Personnel Safety

-- (a) When on duty, all standard PPE will be on board DCES units at all times. - (b) Safety-toed shoes, (rubber boots when needed), will be worn at all times as a part of the required uniform. - (c) Leather gloves (if available) will be worn on any operation requiring the use of tools or with the potential of causing hand injuries. - (d) DOT approved traffic vest should be worn when personnel are operating on any incident on traffic thoroughfares such as streets, roads and highways. - (e) Every reasonable effort will be made to use HazMat safety equipment and I.D.
+- (a) When on duty, all standard PPE will be on board DCES units at all times. - (b) Shoes with ankle support is recommended - (c) Black shoes (rubber boots when needed), will be worn at all times as a part of the required uniform. - (d) Leather gloves (if available) will be worn on any operation requiring the use of tools or with the potential of causing hand injuries. - (e) DOT approved traffic vest should be worn when personnel are operating on any incident on traffic thoroughfares such as streets, roads and highways. - (f) Every reasonable effort will be made to use HazMat safety equipment and I.D.
 Manuals, as indicated, on any actual or potential HazMat incident.
-The vehicle operator will ensure that Hazmat Emergency Response Guidebooks, reports forms, and rehab forms are present each shift. - (f) Infection control supplies, equipment, procedures, and reporting will be used daily as indicated.
-(See Davidson County Emergency Services Infection Control Policy) The vehicle operator will ensure that reporting forms and assigned supplies are available each shifts.
-The attendant will verify that infection control supplies are available in the unit. - (g) Proper lifting techniques should be used at all times.
+The vehicle operator will ensure that Hazmat Emergency Response Guidebooks, reports forms, and rehab forms are present each shift. - (g) Infection control supplies, equipment, procedures, and reporting will be used daily as indicated.
+(See Davidson County Emergency Services Infection Control Policy) The vehicle operator will ensure that reporting forms and assigned supplies are available each shift.
+The attendant will verify that infection control supplies are available in the unit. - (h) Proper lifting techniques should be used at all times.
 When assistance is available, it should be used.
 When confronted with abnormally obese patients that cannot be safety lifted by two personnel, additional assistance should be requested.
-(2nd EMS Unit, Fire/Rescue Units) - (h) Jewelry that poses the hazard of being caught in machinery or equipment will not be worn.
+(2nd EMS Unit, Fire/Rescue Units) - (i) Jewelry that poses the hazard of being caught in machinery or equipment will not be worn.